 This course is a continuation of NSC Paramedic 1 and 2.
-Endocrinology, allergic reactions/ anaphylaxis, gastroenterology, urology, toxicology, hematology, and infectious/communicable diseases will be discussed.
-Students will complete a 90 hour clinical experience in the hospital setting.
+Head, ear, eye, nose, and throat disorders, endocrinology, immunology, gastroenterology, renal/urology, medical musculoskeletal disorders, cutaneous, toxicology, hematology, and infectious/ communicable diseases will be discussed.
+In addition students will discuss environmental emergencies, thoracic drainage systems, collagen vascular diseases, basic blood chemistries, central line monitoring and patients with agitated delirium.
+Students will complete 90 hour clinical experience in the hospital and pre-hospital setting.
 Clinical emphasis will be devoted to the emergency department and intensive care unit.
-Prerequisites - EMS 761 NSC Paramedic 2 and EMS 810 Advanced Cardiac Life Support Course NSC = National Standard Curriculum.
+NSC = National Standard Curriculum Prerequisites - EMS 761 NSC Paramedic 2 and EMS 810 Advanced Cardiac Life Support Course NSC = National Standard Curriculum.

-This course is a continuation of NSC Paramedic 1 - 3.
-Behavioral emergencies, gynecological emergencies, obstetrics, neonatology, pediatrics, geriatrics, abuse, and special patient populations will be discussed.
+This course is a continuation of NSC Paramedic 1 - 3 Behavioral emergencies, gynecological emergencies, obstetrics, neonatology, pediatrics, geriatrics, abuse, and special patient populations will be discussed.
 Students will learn how to effectively manage a multiple casualty incident, gain Haz-Mat awareness, how to safely and effectively transport their patient, how to operate at a crime scene, and gain rescue awareness.
 Students will perform 120 hours of clinical time in the hospital setting.
 Clinical experiences will be gained in the emergency department, intensive care unit, coronary care unit, pediatric department, labor and delivery department, and psychiatric department.
 Students will be expected to perform a 30 hour field internship on an ambulance or fire based EMS service.
 Prerequisite - EMS 762 NSC Paramedic 3 Co-requisite - EMS 815 Pediatric Advanced Life Support NSC = National Standard Curriculum.

-This course is a continuation of NSC Paramedic 1 - 4.
+This course is a continuation of NSC Paramedic 1 -4.
 Trauma and assessment based management will be discussed.
 Students will perform a 120 hour field internship with ambulance services and fire based EMS.
 During the latter half of the course students will review previous course content and practice NREMT practical skills stations in preparation for the NREMT-Paramedic practical and written exams.
 Prerequisites - EMS 763 NSC Paramedic 4 and EMS 815 Pediatric Advanced Life Support course.
-Co-requisite - EMS 820 Prehospital Trauma Life Support NSC = National Standard Curriculum.
+Corequisite - EMS 820 Prehospital Trauma Life Support NSC = National Standard Curriculum.